Alex Pattison

-Alexander Antony Pattison (born 6 September 1997) is an English professional footballer who plays as an attacking midfielder for club Bradford City.
-He has previously played in the English Football League for Yeovil Town, Wycombe Wanderers and Harrogate Town.
+Alexander Antony Pattison (born 6 September 1997) is an English professional footballer who plays as defensive midfielder for club Walsall.
+He has previously played in the English Football League for Yeovil Town, Wycombe Wanderers, Harrogate Town and Bradford City.

 Career

 Early life and career

 Alexander Antony Pattison was born on 6 September 1997 in Darlington, County Durham.
 He joined Middlesbrough's academy at the age of nine.
 He established himself as a regular in the under-18 and under-23 teams before training with the first team and taking part in their pre-season preparations in 2016.
 He played in two of the under-23s' three matches in the 2016–17 EFL Trophy as they were eliminated in the group stage.

 Pattison joined National League North club York City on 12 December 2017 on a one-month youth loan.
 After joining, he stated that he hoped his performances at York would help him secure a transfer to an English Football League (EFL) club in the January transfer window.
 Pattison made his debut on 16 December when starting in a 2–1 defeat away to Kidderminster Harriers in the FA Trophy.
 He was named as The Press Player of the Month for December, despite having made only two league appearances for York by that time.
 Pattison returned to Middlesbrough upon the expiration of the loan, having made five appearances for York in all competitions.

 He returned to York on 8 February 2018 on loan for the rest of the 2017–18 season, having been unable to find a move to a club in the EFL.
 He made his second debut two days later when starting York's 1–0 home win over Salford City, with manager Martin Gray complimenting his performance and stating that "he's come back at the right time to strengthen us".
 He started regularly for York before a hamstring injury sustained on 14 April during a 1–0 defeat away to Gainsborough Trinity saw him miss the rest of the season.
 He finished his second loan at York with eight appearances, with the team finishing in 11th place in the National League North.

 Pattison joined League Two club Yeovil Town on 3 August 2018 on loan for the 2018–19 season.
 He made his debut on 11 August as a 56th-minute substitute in a 2–2 draw at home to Mansfield Town.
 He was released by Middlesbrough at the end of the 2018–19 season.